kekko0002/Jobify/README.md

 ### Add your api Key before start

 To run the app properly via `ng serve` you have to add your API key in `src\app\job.service.ts`.
-You can get your API Key here `https://www.themuse.com/developers/api/v2/apps`.
+You can get your API Key [here](https://www.themuse.com/developers/api/v2/apps).

 ### Deployed on Firebase

-You can try and use the app here `https://jobify-f4df2.web.app`.
+You can try and use the app [here](https://jobify-f4df2.web.app).
 The app is deployed on firebase.
 To getting started with firebase install firebase globally using the command `npm install -g firebase-tools`.
 After building the project you can deploy it using `ng deploy` command.

 ### Aesthetic and graphic features powered by Angular Material

 Components like `<mat-card>` are given by Angular Material.
-Visit `https://material.angular.io/guide/getting-started` to get started with angular material.
+Visit [this](https://material.angular.io/guide/getting-started) to get started with angular material.
-Visit `https://material.angular.io/components/categories` to look at the components used in the app.
+Visit [this](https://material.angular.io/components/categories) to look at the components used in the app.

-## Angular base commands
+## Angular base commands {#ang}

 Basic commands to run the app and creating new component are given below.